sghall/resonance/docs/src/pages/getting-started/features.md

 * Supported in React, React-Native & React-VR
 * Supports TypeScript

-##### React-Move vs React-Motion
+##### resonance vs React-Motion

-* React-move allows you to define your animations using durations, delays and ease functions.
+* resonance allows you to define your animations using durations, delays and ease functions.
   In react-motion you use spring configurations to define your animations.

-* React-move is designed to easily plugin interpolation for strings, numbers, colors, SVG paths and SVG transforms.
+* resonance is designed to easily plugin interpolation for strings, numbers, colors, SVG paths and SVG transforms.
   With react-motion you can only interpolate numbers so you have to do a bit more work use colors, paths, etc.

-* In react-move you can define different animations for entering, updating and leaving with the ability to specify delay, duration and ease on each individual key.
+* In resonance you can define different animations for entering, updating and leaving with the ability to specify delay, duration and ease on each individual key.
   React-motion allows you to define a spring configuration for each key in the "style" object.

-* React-move has lifecycle events on its transitions.
+* resonance has lifecycle events on its transitions.
   You can pass a function to be called on transition start, interrupt or end.
   React-motion has an "onRest" prop that fires a callback when the animation stops (just the `Motion` component not `TransitionMotion` or `StaggeredMotion`).

-* React-move also allows you to pass your own custom tween functions.
+* resonance also allows you to pass your own custom tween functions.
 It's all springs in react-motion.